 7 — Tronxy X5SA Pro — Huge Self-Assemble 3D printer

 - Company based: China

 - Price: $479 — Available on Amazon here

 - Build volume: 330 x 330 x 400 mm

 As for the X5SA’s specs, it’s a large 3D printer DIY kit with similar printing sizes to the Creality CR-10, and boasts a 330 x 330 x 400 build volume.
 It claims increased precision vs the original Tronxy X5SA, and has a maximum accuracy of 125 microns.
-It’s impressive, reliable and one of the best cheap 3D printers you can get with such large size — so those with ideas for big prints will enjoy both this and the Creality CR-10.
+It’s impressive, reliable and one of the best cheap 3D printers you can get with such large size — so those with big 3D printing ideas will enjoy both this and the Creality CR-10.